-The Vice Principal in charge of RSE will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE and/ or deliver RSE sessions to students where appropriate.
+The Senior Vice Principal in charge of RSE will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE and/ or deliver RSE sessions to students where appropriate.
 As with any visitor, we will check the visitor or visiting organisation's credentials.
 We will ensure that the teaching delivered by the visitor fits with our planned programme as set out in this policy.
 We will discuss the detail of how the visitor will deliver their sessions and ensure that the content is age-appropriate and accessible for our students.
 We will expect to see the materials visitors will use as well as a lesson plan in advance, so that we can ensure it meets the full range of students' needs (e.g. special educational needs).
 We will also ensure that the visitor understands how safeguarding reports should be dealt with in line with our safeguarding policy.
+Parents/ carers will be notified of this in advance of these sessions, and can request to view the content taught during these sessions via the Senior Vice Principal in charge of RSE.